Hobette/SiIvaGunner-album-database/README.md

 # "I only upload high quality video game rips."
 ## - SiIvaGunner

-This is some kind of database I'm building for a command for my bot, [Hitomi Manaka#4825](https://discordapp.com/oauth2/authorize?client_id=431495393520386068&scope=bot&permissions=8), which will include a list of all SiIvaGunner albums and it will also allow you to see their descriptions and mega/bandcamp/drive links and everything.
+This is some kind of database I'm building for a command for my bot, [Hitomi Manaka#4825](https://discordapp.com/oauth2/authorize?client_id=431495393520386068&scope=bot&permissions=8), which will include a list of all of [SiIvaGunner's](https://www.youtube.com/channel/UC9ecwl3FTG66jIKA9JRDtmg) albums and it will also allow you to see their descriptions and mega/bandcamp/drive links and everything.

 Sounds cool, right?
 Thanks hehe